bdombro/monorepo-tooling-demos/README.md

 ### Nx

-Nx is a node application to manage JS monorepos.
+Nx is a mixed-language application to manage JS monorepos.
 Like Lerna, Nx is configurable to use npm, yarn or pnpm as the package manager, and mostly extends them with CI/CD performance features like build artifact caching.
 Nx was created and is maintained by Nrwl, who's motivation is to promote Nrwl's cloud services.

 What's great
 - Very lightweight and easy to learn
+- Possibly the best cache validation/invalidation to be more DRY ((ref)[https://github.com/vsavkin/large-monorepo])
+- (Beta) Distribute sub-tasks across machines with nx-agents ((ref)[https://nx.dev/ci/features/nx-agents])

 What's not
 - CI/CD support is weak for non-Nrwl cloud